tengstrand/lein-polylith/readme.md

     - executes build.sh for all changed systems to make sure they have a working build script and no missing components or libraries.
-    - if the entire build is successful, then execute the success command that updates the time for the last success.
+    - if the entire build is successful, then execute the success command that updates the time for the last successful test or build.

   lein polylith build [ARG] [SKIP]
-    ARG = (omitted) -> Since last success, stored in bookmark :last-success in WS-ROOT/.polylith/time.edn
+    ARG = (omitted) -> Since last successful test or build, stored in bookmark :last-success in WS-ROOT/.polylith/time.edn
                        or :last-success in WS-ROOT/.polylith/git.edn
                        if you have CI variable set to something on the machine.